Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_equipment_maintenance_app_using_snowflake_cortex/build_rag_based_equipment_maintenance_app_using_snowflake_cortex.md

 - Snowpark Python Functions, which enables the use of popular Python  frameworks, such as PyPDF2 , for splitting, chunking and reading PDF's  without the need to move data out of Snowflake.

-**Vectors and Text Embedding** - Using the new Vector datatype and Text embedding model native to snowflake you will convert the uploaded PDF's to vectoried data for use with LLM's in Snowflake.
+**Vectors and Text Embedding** - Using the new Vector datatype and Text embedding model native to snowflake you will convert the uploaded PDF's to vectorized data for use with LLM's in Snowflake.

 ![Vectors](assets/vector.png)

 **Large Language Models** - Manage LLM's created both within and outside Snowflake.
 Models range from Small to Medium and on to Large.
 Smaller models are faster and cheaper but less accurate.
 Larger models are slower, but more accurate.
-Snowflake has both open source and privately lisecened models running inside our snowflake security boundry.
+Snowflake has both open source and privately licensed models running inside our snowflake security boundary.
 And provides native access to them via Snowflake Cortex.

 ![Snowpark](assets/models.png)